Racism in Oregon

 The history of racism in Oregon began before the territory even became a U.S. state.
 The topic of race was heavily discussed during the convention where the Oregon Constitution was written in 1857.
 In 1859, Oregon became the only state to enter the Union with a black exclusion law, although there were many other states that had tried before, especially in the Midwest.
 The Willamette Valley was notorious for hosting white supremacist hate groups.
-Discrimination and segregation were common occurrences against people of African, Mexican, Hawaiian, and Asian descent.
-Portland, the largest city in the state, continues to have one of the largest proportions of white residents of major U.S. cities.
+Discrimination and segregation were common occurrences against people of Indigenous, African, Mexican, Hawaiian, and Asian descent.
+The California Gold Rush was known to be one of the first industrialized instances of slavery in the West and introduced many visiting miners from Oregon to its broad acceptance and support.
+Many returning miners and resettling Southern miners brought the pro-slavery movement from the Gold Rush back to Oregon, especially in the lower Southwest quarter of the territory.

 History

+Initial genocide and land theft of Indigenous people

+John Beeson, an English expatriate, arrived in Oregon in 1853, where he documented the mistreatment of Indigenous people.
+In one such example, in his book "A Plea for the Indians; with Facts and Features of the Late War in Oregon".
+Many Indigenous women were forced into sexual slavery after their family members were shot to death by white miners.
+The Donation Land Claim Act of 1850 was authorized by the US Congress before any land deals had been made with the Indigenous people, which insured only the best land to unmarried white males over 18 years of age willing to move to Oregon, undesirable land would be utilized for the reservation system for Indigenous people after their forced relocation.

 First arrival of black people: 1788

 The first known person of African descent to arrive in Oregon was a sailor named Markus Lopeus.
 Lopeus arrived in 1788 alongside merchant sea captain Robert Gray.
 Lopeus later died in an altercation with the local Native Americans.
 In the following years, black fur trappers and explorers settled in Oregon.

-York, an enslaved man, was the only African American on the Lewis and Clark Expedition which reached Oregon in 1805.
+York, an enslaved man, was the only African American on the Lewis and Clark Expedition, which reached Oregon in 1805.